First Nations Education Authority

 About FNEA

 The First Nations Education Authority (FNEA), which came into operation on July 1, 2022, is an independent body that assists First Nations in BC that have assumed jurisdiction over their K-12 education systems on their land pursuant to individual education jurisdiction agreements with Canada.
 First Nations who have signed such agreements are Participating First Nations (PFNs).
-As of July 1, 2022, four PFNs have signed education jurisdiction agreements with Canada and several other First Nations are in the process of concluding agreements.
-The FNEA board of directors is made up of two directors appointed by each of the PFNs.
+As of July 1, 2023, seven PFNs have signed education jurisdiction agreements with Canada.
+In addition to the seven PFNs, there are 15 other First Nations who have expressed interest and are actively engaged in the education jurisdiction initiative.

 Collective Areas of Jurisdiction